 Read through the card recycling techniques and select one to use.

-Find paper to use for mats and punches that match the card front.
-For tips on selecting mats, see the previous tutorial #2: Matted Clip-art Cards.
-Depending on the card recycling technique you choose, get paper punches, coordinating rubberstamps, stencils or decorative scissors, along with appropriate supplies for each.
+Find paper to use for mats and punches that match the card's front.
+For tips on selecting mats, see the previous tutorial #2: Matted Clip-Art Cards.
+Depending on the card recycling technique you choose, gather your paper punches, coordinating rubber stamps, stencils or decorative scissors, along with the appropriate supplies for each.

 Using one of the techniques below, use the recycled card parts to make a new greeting card.

-This is the simplest technique for making cards from recycled card
+This is the simplest technique

 fronts.
 Just cut the card front to the exact size of the new